Singapore fried bee hoon and mee goreng - favourite noodles dishes

 Ingredients may include seafood such as prawns or slices of fish, eggs, chicken and vegetables.
 Not forgetting cut limau kasturi or small limes for that added zest.
 Small lime squeezed to noodles is similar to squeezing lemon to salmon for a bit of tanginess.

 A plate of fried bee hoon or noodles typically cost $4 to $5 depending on if you get them at hawker cntres or air-conditioned food-courts.
-At some stalls you can even get them for only $3 like at pasar malam or the night bazaar or at economy food-court.
-Though at that price, do not expect much seafood or meat inside the fried noodles, they are basically just noodles.
-As the name suggest 'economy' means to save.
-As they tend to be cooked in bulk the tase may not as fresh.
+At some stalls you can even get them for only $3 like at pasar malam or the night bazaar or at economy stall in a food-court.
+Though at that price, do not expect much protein like seafood or meat inside the fried noodles, as they are basically just noodles.

 Indian style mee goreng